Welcome to the official home of SCRIW, the South Carolina Robotics Invitational and Workshops!

 SCRIW IX will see 27 FIRST Robotics Competition teams from across the Southeast bringing their robots out for a great day of competition.
 It’s the last chance to play the 2019 game, DESTINATION: DEEP SPACE Presented by The Boeing Company, before the 2020 game is unveiled!

 Is it going to be awesome?

 Absolutely.
-SCRIW has hosted teams from as far away as Orlando, and many regional winners from this and past seasons have competed.
-Two of them have made Einstein Field in their history, where the final four alliances of teams meet at the FIRST Championship.
+SCRIW has hosted teams from as far away as Orlando and Knoxville, and many regional winners from this and past seasons have competed.
+Two of them have made Einstein Field in their history, where the final alliances of teams meet at the FIRST Championship.
 The action is fast-paced and intense–this is not your average science fair!

 When and where is it?

 SCRIW IX is scheduled for Saturday, October 26, 2019 at Dreher High School in downtown Columbia, South Carolina.
 The recently-renovated campus will provide plenty of room for teams and workshops.
 The planned schedule looks like this:

 0800: Pits open to teams

 0940: Check-in closed (Once we make the schedule, that’s it.)